 Not long ago, Dr. Dustin Sulak did an article for NORML (the National Organization for the Reform of Marijuana Laws) that discussed the human endocannabinoid system in simple, easy to understand terms.

 In it, he described the ways in which plant-based cannabinoids (called phytocannabinoids) like CBD interact with naturally-occurring receptors in our bodies to regulate and maintain an astonishingly wide range of bodily functions.
-Everything from our pain, immune, and emotional responses to our digestive patterns and reproductive viability, he said, seem to be in some way connected to this vast internal molecular system that each and every one of us have.
+So many things, he said, seem to be in some way connected to this vast internal molecular system that each and every one of us has.

 And not just us as humans; Dr. Sulak also mentioned that every living vertebrate animal – from horses and dogs to “sea squirts and nematodes” – also has this ECS system which responds to the active molecular compounds in cannabis.

 How is this possible?
 How is it that nearly every living thing on earth has an innate molecular system that governs virtually all aspects of health, homeostasis, survival, and reproduction?
 And how is it that this system can be so influenced and manipulated by natural compounds in the cannabis plant?

 Well, as it turns out, natural cannabis compounds (CBD being one of them) have a near identical chemical structure as the human compounds (specifically anandamide and 2-AG) that govern the endocannabinoid system.